mirogta/rallydev-extension-bookmarklet/README.md

 rallydev-extension-bookmarklet
 ==============================

-This is a bookmarklet which improves usability in RallyDev ran in restricted browser mode with no access to JavaScript console and browser developer tools.
+This is a bookmarklet which improves usability in RallyDev.

+It is designed to run in a restricted browser mode, which has disabled Extensions, JavaScript console and browser developer tools.

+The bookmarklet overwrites calls to console.log and outputs them to its own console window.